Projit32/Covid_Viz_Predict/README.md

 ![Predictions](Images/COVID-19%20Prediction.png)

-For this purpose, we collected all our data, using Pyhton, from [Crowdsourced database for COVID-19](https://api.covid19india.org/) and has been formatted such that it can be used in tablue to generate visualizations.
-All the formatted data has been saved as excel files in ```Output``` folder.
+For this purpose, we collected data, using Pyhton, from [Crowdsourced database for COVID-19](https://api.covid19india.org/) and formatted in such a way that it can be used in Tableau to generate visualizations.
+Entire formatted data has been saved as excel file in ```Output``` folder.

-Pupose of the ```daily.py``` file was to calculate the following:
+Purpose of the ```daily.py``` file was to calculate the following:
 - State-wise daily & cumulative cases for Confirmed, Recovered and Deceased cases.
 (API doesnt provides cumulative\/total number of cases)

 - Daily wellness Factor of individual states: